Now for some incentives, some game-making reasons why someone would want to engage.

 - 1 Magic Fortune Teller Miracle Fish -- nothing to do with Boston.
 Just quirky.

 - 7 "Unhappy Boston" stickers with emojis adapted from a famous Boston Massacre illustration by Paul Revere.
 Included: two British soldiers, three fallen Bostonians, a sad onlooker, and a Colonist guy who seems to be fanning the flames of the conflagration.
-I co-created these images with a Russian pixel artist I found on Fiverr (he has since moved off the service.)
+You co-created these images with a Russian pixel artist you found on Fiverr (he has since moved off the service.)

 - 1 15%-Off online coupon from Taza Chocolate